hadley/adv-r/Functional-programming.md

 }
 ```

-But as previously, it's easy to create bug.
-The next functional programming tool we'll talk about helps deal with this sort of duplication: we have multiple functions that all follow the same basic template.
+But as before, it's easy to create bugs.
+The next functional programming tool we'll talk about helps deal with this sort of duplication: when we have multiple functions that all follow the same basic template.
 Closures, functions that return functions, allow us to make many functions from a template:

 ```R
 missing_fixer <- function(na_value) {